navcoin/NavHub/content/news/2018-12-17-what-is-static-rewards.md

 ### Will the amount of NAV I receive when staking increase or decrease?

 It is likely to increase to be at a minimum of 4% per year, and at the higher end 11%.
 This changes based on how many stakers there are - fewer participants means you’re more likely to stake, which means you receive more NAV.
-You [can see Craig's original post](https://www.reddit.com/r/NavCoin/comments/980eql/npip004_static_block_reward/) that talks about this in detail.
+[You can see Craig's original post here](https://www.reddit.com/r/NavCoin/comments/980eql/npip004_static_block_reward/) for more detail on this.

 ### What is the best way to stake?